apache/incubator-crail/README.md

       </property>
      </configuration>

+Note that the Crail HDFS interface currently cannot provide the full performance of Crail due to limitations of the HDFS API.
+In particular, the HDFS `FSDataOutputStream` API only support heap-based `byte[]` arrays which requires a data copy.
+Moreover, HDFS operations are synchronous preventing efficient pipelining of operations.
+Instead, applications that seek the best performance should use the Crail interface directly, as shown next.

 ## Programming against Crail

 The best way to program against Crail is to use Maven.
 Make sure you have the Crail dependency specified in your application pom.xml file: